-A more serious brain injury may be present in addition to a concussion.
+A more serious brain injury may be present in addition to any concussion.

-World Skate will appoint a concussion coordinator for each event who will be responsible for ensuring the athlete is removed from the competition and is appropriately monitored.
+World Skate will appoint a concussion co-ordinator for each event who will be responsible for ensuring the athlete is removed from the competition and is appropriately monitored.

-Recognizing Concussion
+Recognising Concussion

-(Concussion recognition Tool and SCAT5 Concussion assessment tool attached)
+(Concussion Recognition Tool and SCAT5 Concussion assessment tool attached)